RobotLocomotion/drake/doc/clion.rst

 2019.03.05.0.1, which has a problem with ``Run > Debug...`` (``Run > Run...`` is fine).
 We have to downgrade Bazel plugin to 2019.01.14.0.5.
 See `Downgrading the Bazel Plugin`_.

-For developers on macOS, see the :ref:`macOS` details.

 Upgrading CLion
 ---------------